zkVerify/zkverify-docs/docs/overview/01-introduction_what_is_zkverify/01-introduction.md

 ### Proof verification costs

 Verification of a groth16 zero-knowledge proof on Ethereum takes around 200k - 300k gas units, which is not scalable if we really want to build real-world zk apps that would continuously submit proofs onto Ethereum.
-Through zkVerify developers verify proofs on our chain directly(which is specialized to verify zk proofs) and get the corresponding proof receipts on Ethereum.
-This approach would lead to lower verification costs as well as more scalability through batched proofs.
+Through zkVerify, developers verify proofs on our chain directly (which is specialized to verify zk proofs) and get the corresponding proof receipts (proof verification result) on Ethereum.
+This approach leads to lower verification costs as well as more scalability.

 ### Not all ZK proofs are verifiable on EVM

-Verification of multiple proving backends specifically STARK proofs are not supported on Ethereum because of large proof size and other various computational boundations.
-Most of the zkVMs are currently based on STARK-proving backends, which recursively verify their STARK proofs through a SNARK circuit to get a groth16 proof to verify on Ethereum.
-This approach adds a lot of latency to the proving time.
-With zkVerify, you can directly verify STARK proofs on our chain without the need to convert to groth16 proofs.
+Verification of multiple proving backends, specifically STARK proofs, are very costly on Ethereum because of large proof size and other EVM constraints.
+Most of the zkVMs are currently based on STARK-proving backends, which recursively "wrap" their STARK proofs in a SNARK (groth16) proof to verify on Ethereum, adding a lot of latency to the proving time.
+With zkVerify, you can natively verify STARK proofs on our chain without the need to convert to groth16 proofs.